Courses

 Learning outcomes:

-1. Know how to rigiously manage data including filenames, variable names, codebooks, folder organization and documentation.
+1. Know how to rigorously manage data including filenames, variable names, codebooks, folder organization and documentation.

 2. Know how to communicate model estimates for common models including linear, logistic, Poisson.